Learn about the state-of-the-art in oncological imaging all from the comfort of your home or workplace!

 ESOI webinars are oriented towards different levels of expertise, a wide array of topics, and are increasingly becoming more multidisciplinary.

-A number of our webinars are carried out in collaboration with medical societies such as ESSO and ESTRO as well as other radiological subspecialty societies.
+A number of our webinars are carried out in collaboration with medical societies as well as other radiological subspecialty societies.

 Young radiologists are also included in the webinar series with special sessions addressing relevant topics for residents.